You’re a consultant.

 Before we get started, here’s a consultant resume example, created with our very own resume builder:

-So, that’s what a winning resume looks like.
+If you take a look at the template at the top, that’s what a winning resume looks like.
 Follow the steps below to create a consultant resume that works just as well as the above example.

 How to Format a Consultant Resume